-Assistant Professor, Department of History, College of Liberal Arts and Sciences tentatively titled Islands Unformed: Geography, Race, and Empire between Africa and the Caribbean.
-The project is centered on Caribbean people who joined the French and British colonial administrations in Africa.
+Assistant Professor, Department of History, College of Liberal Arts and Sciences people who joined the French and British colonial administrations in Africa.
 By following the trajectories of these Caribbean administrators, Islands Unformed explores the profound intellectual impacts of dislocation, racism, and assimilation.